Code-Institute-Submissions/milestone-project-two-12/README.md

         - When I landed on the website, I clicked on the "Contact us" link in the navigation bar at the top to see if the user is taken to the "Contact us" section.
         - The user is taken to the "Contact us" section as expected

-2) Basic Information Section flip cards (all screen sizes)
+2) Basic Information Section flip cards
     - Capital flip card
         - When I clicked the card it flipped over to reveal the other side as expected
         - When I clicked the card a second time the card flipped back over as expected